Home Automation

 You'll be notified about news and stock updates for this project.

-Following the success of ANAVI Macro Pad 10 and based on feedback from the community, we present two new, small, fully programmable, open source mechanical keyboards: ANAVI Macro Pad 12 and ANAVI Arrows.
-Both are powered by the mighty Raspberry Pi RP2040 microcontroller at the heart of the Seeed XIAO RP2040, which provides support for USB Type-C and runs KMK, an advanced but easy-to-use firmware written in CircuitPython.
+Unleash your typing potential with our new small, fully programmable, open source mechanical keyboards with hot-swappable sockets: ANAVI Macro Pad 12 and ANAVI Arrows.
+Both macro pads are powered by the Raspberry Pi RP2040 microcontroller at the heart of the Seeed XIAO RP2040, which provides support for USB Type-C. Each kit includes a mini yellow-blue OLED display for the dedicated I2C connector.
+Out of the box, the keyboards are powered by the open source KMK firmware, written in CircuitPython.

-Each of these two small mechanical keyboards can be customized to fit various various applications: video or audio editing, entertainment broadcasting, gaming, programming, etc. Boost your productivity with the precise control and helpful lighting effects they provide.
-Getting started is easy, and no soldering is required.
+Each of these two small mechanical keyboards can fit a range of versatile use cases: video or audio editing, entertainment broadcasting, gaming, programming, etc. Boost your productivity with the precise control and helpful lighting effects they provide!
+Getting started is easy..no soldering required!
 Just connect the device to your Windows, MacOS, or GNU/Linux computer with a USB Type-C cable and you’re ready to go.

 ANAVI Macro Pad 12

 ANAVI Macro Pad 12 offers twelve fully programmable, hot-swappable, Gateron red mechanical switches with translucent keycaps.
-The black, gold-plated PCB features yellow backlighting under each key, RGB LED on front, and six WS2812B LEDs for under-lighting effects.
+The black, gold-plated PCB features yellow back-lighting under each key, RGB LED on front and six WS2812B LEDs for under lighting effects.
 The hot-swappable sockets allow you to change the mechanical switches easily, with no soldering required.
-The device has an I²C slot for adding peripherals, such as a mini OLED display, which is included in the kit.
+The device has a I²C slot for adding peripherals, such as a mini OLED display, included in the kit.

 ANAVI Arrows

-ANAVI Arrows is a small, fully programmable mechanical keyboard.
-It is a great companion to a 40% or 60% keyboard on many occasions when you want to increase your productivity.
-The device has a single rotary encoder with a clickable switch, an RGB LED, and four Gateron red, linear, non-clicky mechanical switches with translucent keycaps and yellow LED backlighting under each key.
-The rotary encoder is fully programmable and can be turned left, turned right, or clicked.
-ANAVI Arrows features a black, gold-plated PCB with four WS2812B LEDs on the back for under-lighting effects.
-It has an I²C slot for adding peripherals, such as a mini OLED display, which is included in the kit.
+ANAVI Arrows is a small, fully programmable, mechanical keyboard.
+The device offers a single rotary encoder with a clickable switch, a RGB LED, and four Gateron red, linear, non-clicky mechanical switches with transparent keycaps and yellow LED back-lighting.
+You can easily turn the rotary encoder left or right, and you also can click it, which is all fully programmable!
+ANAVI Arrows uses a black, gold-plated PCB and features yellow back-lighting under each key.
+It also has four WS2812B LEDs on the underside for under-lighting effects.
+An I²C slot allows for adding peripherals, such as our included mini OLED display.

 Proudly Open Source